What is an oligodendroglioma?

 - Dolores de cabeza

 - Problems with sight

-Treatment depends on the whether tumor is low-grade or high-grade, its position, and your overall health.
+Treatment depends on the whether tumor is low-grade or high-grade, its position and your overall health.
 Your physician will talk to you about the best treatment for you and explain the benefits and disadvantages.
-The main treatments include:
+The main oligodendroglioma treatments include:

-- Surgery; this option is used for removing as much as the tumor as possible without damaging normal brain tissue
+- Surgery: This option is used for removing as much as the oligodendroglioma tumor as possible without damaging normal brain tissue.

-- Radiation; this is used for killing off tumor cells and limiting the growth of the tumor
+- Radiation: This oligodendroglioma treatment is used for killing off tumor cells and limiting the growth of the tumor